cx-language/cx/docs/control-flow.md

 ## switch

 Unlike in most C-based languages, the case bodies don't fall through to the next by default, so you don't have to manually `break` after each case.
+Variables can be declared directly in a case body without wrapping it in a block.

 ```cs
 void main() {